-A TIPS is created by an interventional radiologist or in Europe by a specially trained physician.
+A TIPS is created by an interventional radiologist or, in Europe, by a specially trained physician.
 The technique is reviewed in several publications and will not be discussed here.^{3,4,7} The procedure may be performed under conscious sedation (most common) or general anesthesia.
-If the procedure is going to be prolonged or the patient is hemodynamically unstable then general anesthesia is preferred as this allows for careful monitoring by the anesthesiologist.
-The success rate with TIPS for the decompression of the portal vein is high, > 90% of cases in most series.8-14 The Society of Interventional Radiology developed guidelines for creation of a TIPS in 2001 and the consensus was that a technically successful outcome (includes both creation of the shunt and decrease in portal pressure to < 12 mm Hg) should be achieved in 95% of patients and clinical success (resolution of the complication of portal hypertension) should be achieved in 90% of cases.
-Failure to achieve this threshold should lead to a review of the departmental policy and procedures.^{15,16}
+If the procedure is going to be prolonged or the patient is hemodynamically unstable, then general anesthesia is preferred because it allows for careful monitoring by the anesthesiologist.
+The success rate with TIPS for the decompression of the portal vein is high-more than 90% of cases in most series.8-14 The Society of Interventional Radiology developed guidelines for creation of a TIPS in 2001, and the consensus was that a technically successful outcome (including both creation of the shunt and a decrease in portal pressure to <12 mm Hg) should be achieved in 95% of patients, and clinical success (resolution of the complication of portal hypertension) should be achieved in 90% of cases.
+Failure to achieve this threshold should lead to a review of departmental policy and procedures.15,16

-Early mortality following TIPS placement was originally reported to be quite high due to poor patient selection but subsequent analysis demonstrated that preprocedure clinical features (such as high model for endstage liver disease (MELD) or APACHE II scores, high total bilirubin levels, emergent versus elective setting, presence of pneumonia-see below) accounted for this high death rate.
-In most situations death is due to progressive liver disease perhaps as a result of portal diversion and not due to complications of the procedure itself, such as intraperitoneal bleeding (see below).^{14,17-19} In a retrospective series of 1,750 patients, the incidence of fatal complications (intraabdominal hemorrhage, laceration of the hepatic artery or portal vein and right heart failure) was 1.7% (range 0.6%-4.3%).
-Of interest the risk of fatal complications was 3% in institutions that had performed less that 150 TIPS total as compared to 1.4% in those who had performed a greater number.14 These data suggest that there is a learning curve associated with the safe creation of a TIPS.
-Major procedural complications are expected in no more than 3% of cases, and if rates exceed these levels, then internal quality assessment should be considered.16 Authors of manuscripts on TIPS have been asked by the Society of Interventional Radiologists to report the approximate number of TIPS performed in their centers before instituting the reported study to get a better understanding of the amount of training required to perform TIPS with an acceptable morbidity and mortality and it is hoped these data will be forthcoming.16
+Early mortality following TIPS placement was originally reported to be quite high as a result of poor patient selection, but subsequent analysis demonstrated that preprocedure clinical features (such as high model for endstage liver disease [MELD] or APACHE II scores, high total bilirubin levels, emergent versus elective setting, or presence of pneumonia; see Mortality) accounted for this high death rate.
+In most situations, death is due to progressive liver disease, perhaps as a result of portal diversion, and is not due to complications of the procedure itself, such as intraperitoneal bleeding (see Mortality).^{14,17-19} In a retrospective series of 1,750 patients, the incidence of fatal complications (intra-abdominal hemorrhage, laceration of the hepatic artery or portal vein, and right heart failure) was 1.7% (range, 0.6%-4.3%).
+Interestingly, the risk of fatal complications was 3% in institutions that had performed fewer than 150 TIPS total compared with 1.4% in those that had performed a greater number.14 These data suggest that there is a learning curve associated with the safe creation of a TIPS.
+Major procedural complications are expected in no more than 3% of cases; if rates exceed these levels, internal quality assessment should be considered.16 Authors of manuscripts on TIPS have been asked by the Society of Interventional Radiology to report the approximate number of TIPS performed in their centers before instituting the reported study to obtain a better understanding of the amount of training required to perform TIPS with an acceptable morbidity and mortality, and it is hoped these data are forthcoming.16